 Yellow Perch: low abundance, small average size

-- County Park: Public access to Bald Eagle is located within Bald Eagle-Otter Lake Regional Park operated by Ramsey County.
-Travel north of White Bear Lake on Highway 61 to 120th street (north county line).
+- Public access to Bald Eagle is located within Bald Eagle-Otter Lake Regional Park operated by Ramsey County.
+Travel north of White Bear Lake on Highway 61 to 120th St. (north county line).
 Turn left at the stoplight, then another left on the west frontage road to 61.
-The access is about one-half mile south of 120th street.
+The access is about one-half mile south of 120th St.

 The only shore fishing on this lake is from the fishing pier located south and east of the boat ramp.
 Parking for the pier is just south of the entrance to the boat ramp entrance road.

-- Stock 1,208 muskellunge fingerlings (1 per acre) in even numbered years.
+- Stock 1,047 Muskellunge fingerlings in even numbered years.

-Bald Eagle has been the most popular muskie lake in the east metro area.
+Bald Eagle is the most popular Muskie lake in the east metro area and large fish are present.
 The boat access parking lot is often full on weekends.
-Walleye and largemouth bass fishing can also be good.
+Walleye and Largemouth Bass fishing can also be good.
 Panfish angling is very popular in the winter on this lake.